-8.2.1 Existing Project Developments
+7.1.1 Existing Project Developments

 This section contains a preliminary list of key environmental and developmental issues to be addressed in the PDEA and EIR relative to the relicensing of the existing UARP facilities.
 The list of issues was developed from the extensive scoping that occurred early in the ALP (see Appendix A).
 This list is not intended to be exhaustive or final, but it is reflective of the issues that have been identified to date in the relicensing process.
 All issues raised during the scoping comment period will be reviewed and evaluated to determine the appropriate level of analysis needed in the environmental documents.
-Issues identified with an asterisk () are considered overlapping issues associated with the coordinated operation of the UARP and Chili Bar Project.
+Issues identified with an asterisk (\) are considered overlapping issues associated with the coordinated operation of the UARP and Chili Bar Project.

-8.2.1.1 Water Use and Quality
+7.1.1.1 Water Use and Quality

-- Effects of project operations and alternative reservoir levels and project reach flows on compliance with applicable state water quality standards (including water temperature) along project waters. - Effects of project operations and alternative project reach flows on sediment transport, gravel recruitment, and channel morphology below project reservoirs. - Effects of project operations and maintenance (including road use) and use of project recreation facilities on erosion or sedimentation along project waters. - Effects of project operations and maintenance and recreational activities, including boating and water contact sports, on reservoir and riverine water quality.
+- Effects of project operations and alternative reservoir levels and project reach flows on compliance with applicable state water quality standards (including water temperature) along project waters;\ - Effects of project operations and alternative project reach flows on sediment transport, gravel recruitment, and channel morphology below project reservoirs;\ - Effects of project operations and maintenance (including road use) and use of project recreation facilities on erosion or sedimentation along project waters; and - Effects of project operations and maintenance and recreational activities, including boating and water contact sports, on reservoir and riverine water quality.\

-8.2.1.2 Aquatic Resources
+7.1.1.2 Aquatic Resources

-- Effects of project operations and alternative project reach flows on water temperature, and physical habitat, and population levels of special status fish species. - Effects of project operations and alternative reservoir levels on use of project reservoirs (including in-reservoir spawning and movement into tributary streams) by resident species. - Effects of project operations and alternative project reach flows on macroinvertebrate populations downstream of project reservoirs. - Effects of project operations and alternative reservoir levels and project reach flows on special status amphibians, including the California red-legged frog, mountain yellow-legged frog, and foothill yellow-legged frog and on aquatic reptiles, including the western pond turtle. - Whether protective measures for entrainment of fish at the intake structures of project reservoirs are warranted.
+- Effects of project operations and alternative project reach flows on water temperature, and physical habitat, and population levels of special status fish species;\ - Effects of project operations and alternative reservoir levels on use of project reservoirs (including in-reservoir spawning and movement into tributary streams) by resident species; - Effects of project facilities, operations and alternative project reach flows on fish passage in streams and reservoirs; - Effects of project operations and alternative project reach flows on macroinvertebrate populations downstream of project reservoirs;\ - Effects of project operations and alternative reservoir levels and project reach flows on special status amphibians, including the California red-legged frog, mountain yellow-legged frog, and foothill yellow-legged frog and on aquatic reptiles, including the western pond turtle:\ - Whether protective measures for entrainment of fish at the intake structures of project reservoirs are warranted; and - Effects of project operations and alternative project reach flows on downstream distribution of large woody debris.\

-• Effects of project operations and alternative project reach flows on downstream distribution of large woody debris.
+7.1.1.3 Terrestrial Resources

-8.2.1.3 Terrestrial Resources
+- Effects of project facilities, operations, and maintenance and alternative PM&E measures on special status bird species, including osprey, bald eagle, California spotted owl, willow flycatcher, and northern goshawk; - Effects of project facilities, operations, and maintenance and alternative PM&E measures on the valley elderberry longhorn beetle; - Effects of project facilities, operations, and maintenance and alternative PM&E measures on special status plant species; - Effects of project facilities, operations, and maintenance and alternative PM&E on noxious weeds; - Effects of project facilities, operations, and maintenance and alternative PM&E measures on bat populations; - Effects of project facilities (including canals, transmission line corridors, and penstock routes) and alternative PM&E measures on mortality and movement of deer populations; - Effects of project facilities, operations, and maintenance and alternative PM&E on bear populations and special-status mesocarnivore populations; - Effects of project operations and alternative project reach flows on recruitment and reproduction of riparian vegetation project reservoirs;\ and

-- Effects of project facilities, operations, and maintenance and alternative PM&E measures on special status bird species, including osprey, bald eagle, California spotted owl, willow flycatcher, and northern goshawk. - Effects of project facilities, operations, and maintenance and alternative PM&E measures on the valley elderberry longhorn beetle. - Effects of project facilities, operations, and maintenance and alternative PM&E measures on special status plant species. - Effects of project facilities, operations, and maintenance and alternative PM&E on noxious weeds. - Effects of project facilities, operations, and maintenance and alternative PM&E measures on bat populations. - Effects of project facilities (including canals, transmission line corridors, and penstock routes) and alternative PM&E measures on mortality and movement of deer populations. - Effects of project facilities, operations, and maintenance and alternative PM&E on bear populations and special-status mesocarnivore populations. - Effects of project operations and alternative project reach flows on recruitment and reproduction of riparian vegetation project reservoirs. - Effects of project operations and alternative reservoir levels and project reach flows on wetlands.
+Effects of project operations and alternative reservoir levels and project reach flows on wetlands \

-8.2.1.4 Recreation and Visual Resources
+7.1.1.4 Recreation and Visual Resources